leuski/Coiffeur/README.md

 ## Suggested Use

-Use Coiffeur with the excellent XCode [BBUncrustifyPlugin](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode).
+Use Coiffeur with the excellent Xcode [BBUncrustifyPlugin](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode).

 ## Dependencies